Building your GenAI tech stack

 Before diving into selecting tech, buying infrastructure and cloud compute, and integrating GenAI tech into your codebase, you’ll need to think about your use case:

 Custom data will require a data platform with vector storage, embedding models, and, if you want retrieval-augmented generation, an orchestration library like LlamaIndex.
 Responses sent to the user may need additional governance or prompt engineering to manage potential hallucinations, unintentional biases, or prompt injections, as well as an inferencing stack.
-This often involves building a hidden layer that provides the LLM with base instructions and rules for how to handle and respond to prompts.
-Automated prompting and prompt handling may require fine-tuning an LLM on GPUs to ensure that the responses fit the intended systems.
+This can involve providing the LLM with system instructions and rules for how to handle and respond to prompts.
+You can also use other LLMs to manage prompts and responses to ensure that nothing dangerous makes it through to either the generating LLM or the user.
+Automated prompting and prompt handling may require fine-tuning an LLM to ensure that the responses fit the intended systems.

 With any of these use cases (and more), it’s important that everyone in the organization be on the same page.
 GenAI integrations can be large, expensive projects that touch a lot of teams, so having a plan about the tech before diving in can make the eventual execution much easier.